Published by Carl Hedinger. Last Updated on September 22, 2023.

 CH: Do you have any passions outside the farm?

-LR: Writing is definitely still a passion of mine and I plan on writing a book.
+LR: Writing is definitely still a passion of mine, and I plan on writing a book.
 Also, the fiber side of alpaca farming has caught my attention.

-Maybe one day we may move the store out of the barn and turn the barn more into a classroom setting.
+One day, we may move the store out of the barn and turn the barn more into a classroom setting.
 I get to do what I love, be with animals, be with people, and I get to play with fiber.

 CH: Do you have any plans to expand?

 LR: We might.
-We moved our fencing around the orchard before Christmas in 2017 so that we can make more space for parking because we have been using overflow parking at least one or two days a week.
+We moved our fencing around the orchard before Christmas in 2017 so that we could make more space for parking because we have been using overflow parking for at least one or two days a week.
 So we saw that as the time to do it before we got into our Christmas event.

-Just before we let Lee go, she wanted to share her love for the state of North Carolina, it’s people, and the special place it holds in her heart.
+Just before we let Lee go, she wanted to share her love for the state of North Carolina, its people, and the special place it holds in her heart.
 This pride in where she lives is a big part of the reason why we started interviewing the People of NC.

-To me, it’s people like Lee Rankin are who make North Carolina what it is, and I can’t express enough gratitude to capture how thankful we are to have run into her.
+To me, it’s people like Lee Rankin who make North Carolina what it is, and I can’t express enough gratitude to capture how thankful we are to have run into her.